COVID-19 Travel Information

 - If travelers do not have a vaccine certificate or RT-PCR test, they will be required to do an antigen test on arrival.

 - Children aged up to 11 years are exempt from providing vaccination certificates and RT-PCR tests.
-All children aged 11 and up will be required to provide a certificate showing they are fully vaccinated or a negative RT-PCR test not older than 72 hours.

 - Guests will undergo health screening and temperature testing upon arrival.